Meetsimar/killercoda-krs/scenario/step1.md

 For OpenAI: `1`{{exec}}
 For Huggingface: `2`{{exec}}

+Manually enter your API key

 Click to the right model name which in this case is:

 For OpenAI: `gpt-3.5-turbo`{{exec}}

-Enter your API key and select the namespace and pod for health checks.
+Select the namespace and pod for health checks.
 You can troubleshoot issues interactively.